Photo of the Campbell Memorial Chapel

 A Community Space

-The Chapel is also used for large presentations and events, including film screenings from the “Just Films” series, as a part of which we recently hosted Pulitzer-Prize winning author Alice Walker.
+The Chapel is also used for large presentations and events, including film screenings from the “Just Films” series, as a part of which we hosted Pulitzer-Prize winning author Alice Walker.

 The Chapel also acts as a quiet and peaceful space for students to study, practice performing arts, or simply reflect.